 But an emerging trend in medicine is to take treatment out of the clinic and make it mobile.

 A company in that field is Penta Medical, a startup founded by Alexa Roeper and Daniel Choi, who have created a wearable laser therapy device called Helios.

-“Ours is a company with a vision of creating safe, non-invasive devices that can give clinical levels of care at home,” says Roeper, a Biology alumnus.
+“Ours is a company with a vision of creating safe, non-invasive devices that can give clinical levels of care at home,” Roeper says.

 Roeper, who has studied biomedical sciences at the University of Waterloo, was frustrated with the lag between medical appointments when she herself broke a bone in her foot a few years ago.
 She wanted to get on with the healing process so she could get back to her sport of competitive horseback riding.

 That’s what got her thinking about wearable medical devices.
 She hit upon notion of creating a software-enabled, lightweight, wearable laser therapy device.
 She wanted to create something that people could just strap on while they go about with their day, and have it deliver the healing therapy and monitor the individual as it is worn.